Beyond the Pole: Plot

-Uptight Mark (Mangan) and his good natured friend and follower Brian (Thomas) hope to save the planet from global warming (and maybe get into the Guinness Book of Records) by setting out on the world's first Carbon Neutral, Vegetarian, Organic expedition to the North Pole.
-Unfortunately they have no experience whatsoever and after shooting their cameraman after a misunderstanding, soon find themselves in a life and death race against a cocky gay (and Olympic) Norwegian team led by Alexander Skarsgård.
-Providing logistical support from the UK HQ (a caravan on a hill with big aerials) are Brian's wife, Sandra, and Mark's second best friend, Graham, a keen CB radio enthusiast.
-The documentary director, played by Helen Baxendale, does her best to make sure no one actually dies during the making of the documentary, but is way out of her depth.
+Uptight Mark (Mangan) and his good natured friend and follower Brian (Thomas) hope to save the planet from global warming (and maybe get into the Guinness Book of Records) by setting out on the world's first carbon neutral, vegetarian, organic expedition to the North Pole.
+Unfortunately they have no experience whatsoever and after shooting their cameraman over a misunderstanding, soon find themselves in a life and death race against a confident gay Olympic Norwegian team led by Alexander Skarsgård.
+Providing logistical support from the United Kingdom are Brian's wife, Sandra, and Mark's friend, Graham, a keen CB radio enthusiast.
+The documentary director (Helen Baxendale) does her best to make sure no one actually dies during the making of the documentary, but is out of her depth.